 - Create an in-depth project plan to keep track of progress

 - Manage the project team, including recruiting and selecting employees, giving assignments, training, supervising, and disciplining

-- Evaluate risks involved in projects and manage and minimize these risks
+- Evaluate the risks involved in projects and manage and minimize these risks

 - Handle changes to project expenses, scope, and schedule

 - Maintain successful relationships with the client and stakeholders, as well as third parties/vendors

 - Inform management of project proceedings as needed

 - Measure the success of a project with proper tools